 London Irish Rugby Club in Hazelwood Avenue have been trialing Thames Side Heron Bitter on match days.
 Being a supporter and lover of Thames Side beers I had to pop in and try some, but always sold out?
 Be interesting to see if this works out.
 Anyone else had any luck?

 To many members, this is all a bit of a mystery.
 However, our list of pubs in the Good Beer Guide is based on it, so all contributions valuable.
 How does it work?
 Just go to WhatPub (click on logo above) and if you want to score beers, login using your CAMRA membership number and password.
 Beer scoring is on right hand side, just follow the drop down menus.
 Any problems, give us a shout.
 Talking of local pubs …..

 Membership gives access to special offers and discounts at local pubs and clubs.
 For instance, you can use your Wetherspoons Vouchers at the George in Staines, and the newly refurbished Kings Fairway in Ashford runs various promotions from time to time.
 Members can also access the United Services Club, Egham (our Club of the Year) and the Hare Hill Social Club, and the RAOB Club Addlestone on production of their CAMRA cards.
 In some a nominal fee is payable.
 Oh, and don’t forget to squeeze in a visit to our Pub of the Year!
-Our CAMRA members are our eyes and ears, so if you have any information on local Pubs and Clubs, please let Spike know.
+Our CAMRA members are our eyes and ears, so if you have any information on local Pubs, Clubs and beers on offer, please let Spike know.